 Note: The above clause does not identify all land on which the carrying out of logging operations is restricted.
-See, for example, clause 10 of this approval ("Protection of rare non-commercial forest types, high conservation value old growth forest and rainforest").
-The terms of the licences set out is this approval identity other areas of land in which the carrying out of logging operations is restricted.
+See, for example, clause 10 of this approval ("Protection of high conservation value old growth forest, rainforest and rare non-commercial forest ecosystems").
+The terms of the licences set out in this approval identity other areas of land in which the carrying out of logging operations is restricted.